Frequently Asked Questions

 No. The minimum donation to be considered a member is $1 and has been since 2004.
-We have taken the step of cancelling the donation of those who contribute less than a $1 so there is no one who mistakes a donation of less than $1 as a member.
-Anyone who has paid less than $1 is not considered a member and does not qualify for assistance.
+We have taken the step of cancelling the donations of those who contribute less than a $1 so there is no one who mistakes a donation of less than $1 as a member.
+Anyone who has paid less than $1 is not considered a member and does not qualify for full financial assistance.

 There is no “grandfathering” or otherwise any exception to this.